How to stop smoking

 Nicotine Replacement Therapy (NRT)

 Nicotine gum is available in two strengths, depending on how often you smoke.
 For those who smoke over 20 cigarettes a day it is recommended to use the stronger 4mg gum, and the weaker 2mg for less than 20 a day.
-Whichever you use, you must chew the gum regularly throughout the day, remembering to rest it between your gum and cheek to ensure maximum absorption.
+Whichever you use, you must chew the nicotine gum regularly throughout the day, remembering to rest it between your gum and cheek to ensure maximum absorption.

-An inhalator works by releasing nicotine vaour when sucked into your blood stream through the lining of the mouth.
+An inhalator works by releasing nicotine vapour when sucked into your blood stream through the lining of the mouth.
 This can help quitters who miss the hand-to-mouth action of smoking.
 Each inhalator lasts for approximately 400 puffs, and you should use them for a total of 12 weeks.

 Designed to be placed under your tongue, Microtabs release nicotine as they dissolve which is absorbed through the lining of the mouth.
 It shouldn’t be chewed, sucked or swallowed however as this prevents them from working correctly.